HEECMA-BU/FSL/README.md

 ## Intro
 This repo contains the three implementations for reproducibility of our FSL paper.
 - Poster CoNEXT 20: Valeria Turina, Zongshun Zhang, Flavio Esposito, and Ibrahim Matta.
 2020.
 Combining split and federated architectures for efficiency and privacy in deep learning.
 In Proceedings of the 16th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '20).
 Association for Computing Machinery, New York, NY, USA, 562–563.
 DOI:https://doi.org/10.1145/3386367.3431678
+- Paper IEEE Cloud 2021: V. Turina, Z. Zhang, F. Esposito, and I. Matta, “Federated or split? a performance and privacy analysis of hybrid split and federated learning architectures,” in IEEE CLOUD, 2021.
+DOI:http://dx.doi.org/10.1109/CLOUD53861.2021.00038
-- Paper IEEE Cloud 2021 is coming.
+- Journal Paper IEEE Transaction of Bid Data is under review.

 ## Directories
     - FSL_algorithm/models directory we have the model implementations (simulation and remote, the remote folder is in progress)